Scientists have transplanted memory from one snail to another. So, what does it mean for humans?

 The findings also challenges some popular understandings of how memory is stored.

-"The dominant model of learning and neuroscience today is that when an animal learns something ,there is growth in new synaptic connections or change in existing ones," Glanzman says.
+"The dominant model of learning and neuroscience today is that when an animal learns something, there is growth in new synaptic connections or change in existing ones," Glanzman said.
 "So essentially, memory is stored in synapses.
 Our study suggests that can't be true."